 A good organizer is always building relationships with people around them.
 They talk with people, listen to people, and try to build a culture of care and trust among workers in the workplace.
 While there are ultimately many different ways you can get to a 1-on-1 organizing conversation with someone, the guidelines below can be helpful.

-In the context of an emerging relationship with a coworker, they may mention something about work that bothers them, for example that the scheduling is very chaotic and it makes planning time with their kids challenging.
+In the context of an emerging relationship with a coworker, they may mention something about work that bothers them, for example, that the scheduling is very chaotic and it makes planning time with their kids challenging.
 If some coworkers are more guarded, you may try to lead with being a little vulnerable yourself and occasionally mention things about work that bother you and how it affects you.

 In noting all these different frameworks, I hope to impress how universal these methods are to people who do grassroots organizing.
 The Industrial Workers of the World is an anti-capitalist labor union that I’ve spent many years with and their mnemonic, borrowed initially from other labor union trainings, is AEIOU for Agitate, Educate, Inoculate, Organize, Uplift.
 While I think all of the different frameworks offer essentially the same thing, I personally favor AEIOU because it’s easy to remember.

-Before getting the main attraction, there’s one more crucial preliminary point: the 70/30 rule.
+Before getting to the main attraction, there’s one more crucial preliminary point: the 70/30 rule.
 In organizing conversations, you, the organizer, should be talking 30% of the time and listening and asking questions 70% of the time.
 The most common and yet damaging mistake organizers make is talking too much.
 It communicates to the person you’re talking with that your own thoughts are more important than their experiences, concerns, and ideas.
-Organizing isn’t about telling people what to do but rather about processing our collective experiences and together moving towards collective solutions through direct action.
+Organizing isn’t about telling people what to do but rather about processing our experiences and together moving towards practical solutions through collective action.
 For our campaigns to be democratic, this process has to sincerely involve everyone’s contributions, which means organizers need to become good listeners.

 Ok.
 Here we go.